bjagasia/public-ahk-shadowblade/README.md

 ### What it is
 This is a small GUI that allows you to run any normal AutoHotkey command or block of code by typing a name for the command you want to run.
-Heavily modified version from the original code credit: https://github.com/plul/Public-AutoHotKey-Scripts
+Modified version from the original code credit: https://github.com/plul/Public-AutoHotKey-Scripts

 ![Screenshot](/img/ahk_launcher.png "Screenshot of the GUI")